 Through our dreams, we make contact with a vast, yet elusive side of ourselves.
-My work converges flora and fauna of the outside world with identity and consciousness of the inside world.
-Drawing inspiration from nature’s paradoxical beauty, I aim to create work that not only stands out for its regal impact but also for its sensitivity.
-My inspiration comes from an ongoing interest and profound respect for indigenous tribal cultures of the Amazon, Aboriginal natives of Australia and the Yoruba tribe of West Africa.
-I am fascinated with garments and textiles of Native Americans and themes of Afro-futurism because of their connections with nature.
-With this vocabulary of indigenous art, along with my personal dreams, I make whimsical forms resulting in a diary of my personal mythology.
+My work merges flora and fauna, the outside world with identity and our collective consciousness.
+I draw inspiration from nature’s paradoxical beauty to create work that stands out for its regal impact and sensitivity.
+My inspiration comes from an interest in the indigenous cultures of the Amazon, Aboriginal people of Australia, and the Yoruba tribe of West Africa.
+I am fascinated with the garments and textiles of Native Americans in addition to themes of Afrofuturism because of their connections with nature.
+With the vocabulary of indigenous art and my dreams, I create whimsical forms resulting in a diary of self-mythology.

 My work explores the cultural disparity of self-realization, assimilation, and transnational identity.
-Using direct or suggested human figures, I am interested in exploring narratives of vulnerability, isolation, and alienation in tribal societies.
-The theme of flora and fauna falls heavily into my work; the root, stem, and leaf comprise of a complex capillary network that symbolically evokes underlying themes of our connections to nature.
-This connection is itself part of the larger web of existence, and how it is categorized and dissected in many fashions in search for balance and truth.
+Using direct or implied human figures, I am interested in exploring narratives of vulnerability, isolation, and alienation within various cultures across the globe.
+The theme of flora and fauna falls heavily into my work; the root, stem, and leaf comprise a complex capillary network that symbolically evokes the underlying context of our connection to nature.
+This connection is itself part of the larger web of existence, and how it is categorized and dissected in many fashions in search of balance and truth.

 Issue 11 Blue Canvas Magazine, , Urbanite Magazine: Transcend Fashion Show, The Chronicle of Higher Education: Genuine Articles Fashion Show,